📚Supreme Court rules 6-3 that parents can opt children out of LGBTQ lessons

 Why This Matters

-When schools must exclude children from lessons acknowledging LGBTQ families exist, it sends the message that LGBTQ students and families don't belong in public education, increasing bullying and isolation
+When schools must exclude children from lessons acknowledging LGBTQ families exist, it sends the message that LGBTQ students and families do not belong in public education, increasing bullying and isolation

 This ruling opens floodgates for religious objections to science education, history lessons, and literature, potentially fragmenting public school curricula based on various religious demands